MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

 You can add topics for all of the inputs that you expect a user to enter; but you can’t realistically expect to anticipate every question that will be asked.
 Currently, your copilot uses a *Conversation boosting* topic to generate responses from a language model, but this results in generic responses.
 You need to provide a source of knowledge in which the generative AI responses can be *grounded* to provide more relevant information.

-1. Open a new browser tab and download the [expenses policy document](https://github.com/MicrosoftLearning/mslearn-copilotstudio/raw/main/expenses/Expenses_Policy.docx) file from `https://github.com/MicrosoftLearning/mslearn-copilotstudio/raw/main/expenses/Expenses_Policy.docx`, saving it locally.
-This document contains details of the expenses policy for the fictional Contoso corporation.

-1. Return to the browser tab for Copilot Studio, and close the **Test your copilot** pane to see the page more easily, then select the **Knowledge** tab to see the knowledge sources defined in your copilot (currently there should be none).
+1. In Copilot Studio, and close the **Test your copilot** pane to see the page more easily, then select the **Knowledge** tab to see the knowledge sources defined in your copilot (currently there should be none).

     ![Screenshot of the Knowledge page in Copilot Studio.](media/knowledge-page.png)